Xilinx/mlir-aie/AIEDialect.md

 This operation represents an AIEngine processor core belonging to a tile.
 The region of a CoreOp contains code that gets run on the AIE core.
 This code will typically be outlined into the LLVM dialect, eventually resulting in a binary file for each core.
-If an elf file already exists for a core, the name of this file can be specified using the 'elf_file' attribute, in which case the contents of the region are ignored.
+The name of this file can be be specified using the 'elf_file' attribute.

 Examples:
 ```